 For more information, contact us at 180 Medical where one of our friendly, trained specialists can walk you and your child through the process of catheterization.
 We can also send you samples of the Cure Pediatric Hydrophilic Catheter to try out.
 We also offer one-of-a-kind instructional materials that can be sent to you with your order, including printed color brochures and a DVD.

 Which Cure Catheter Products Does 180 Medical Carry?

 180 Medical is proud to carry a wide variety of Cure catheter products, including straight catheters, coudé catheters, hydrophilic catheters, closed system catheters, and more.

 We also provide catheters from all of the major brands available on the market today.

 How Can I Find the Right Catheter for My Child?

-Your child’s prescribing healthcare professional will be the first source to go to in order to find the right type and French size based on your child’s condition and individual needs.
+Your child’s prescribing healthcare doctor will be the first source to go to in order to find the right type and French size based on your child’s condition and individual needs.
 Then give us a call to talk to one of our trained product specialists, and we’ll be glad to help.
 We can also verify your insurance to determine if and how catheter products are covered on your policy.